Walk the walk

 Not worshiping Jesus.
 Not knowing his words.
 But actually embracing his teachings, or those of any other teacher of the highest level of truth, and integrating them into how you live your life and into your thoughts and actions that you do all the time, every day, and in every moment?

 Walking a gentle spiritual path is simply the choice to proverbially stand up and walk.
 To actually take one step after another.
 Every day, right now, in this instant.
 To take timeless truths and make them real in your life.

 A wise teacher shared that it is just the choice of love in every moment.

 Another wise person said it is the choice to always be kind to yourself and to everyone and everything.
 All the time.
 Right now.
 This instant.

-Fed up with thinking and knowing because it hasn’t gotten you very far along the path to peace and actually runs you around in circles where you find yourself right back at the beginning, no further ahead for all your thinkingness?
+Are you fed up with “thinking” and “knowing” because doing so for months, years, or lifetimes it hasn’t gotten you very far along the path to the inner peace you seek?
+And that actually runs you around in circles where you find yourself right back at the beginning again and again, no further ahead for all your thinkingness?